nuagex/nuagex-labs/0800-VNS-IPANEMA_WAN_OPT/README.md

 # 5 Use cases

 Use cases are to be provisioned by a the user manually after lab configuration completes.
 Check with the [Infovista Ipanema Integration Guide](https://bit.ly/nuage_ipanema_ig) for use case configuration instructions.

+# 6 Changelog
+## 1.1.0

+* VSD password is now picked up automatically and should not be filled in by a user.
+* new default behavior: variables are now passed in a `docker run` command instead of changing the vars.robot file.
+* Added a wait timer to wait for NSGs to boot up before starting the bootstrapping procedure.
+* Fixed the VNF disk image checksum verification once copied over to Util